Skip to main content

 Search Engine Optimization (SEO)

 When your audience searches for a product or service you provide, or even if they’re searching for topics online related to your industry, you want to appear on the front page of those search results.
-PR tools and strategies are incredibly effective at boosting SEO, and SEO is a great tactic to help increase brand awareness.
+PR tools and strategies are incredibly effective at boosting PR SEO, and SEO is a great tactic to help increase brand awareness.
 Two elements of SEO that you should get familiar with:

-Domain Authority
+Domain Strength

 Backlinks